dlstreamer/pipeline-server/README.md

 > build (likely over an hour).
 For instructions on how to re-use
 > pre-built base images to speed up the build time please see the
 > following [documentation](docs/building_video_analytics_serving.md#using-pre-built-media-analytics-base-images).

-> **Note:** If the build fails with the error `ModuleNotFoundError: No module named 'skbuild'`
-> follow instructions in this [github issue](https://github.com/intel/video-analytics-serving/issues/25) for a workaround.

 To verify the build succeeded execute the following command: